Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - GetItem: read **one item** based on primary key (HASH or HASH + RANGE)

-  - Use ProjectionExpression: can be specified to retrieve only certain attributes

 - BatchGetItem

   - Return items from **one or more tables**